 - An annual flush, using a circulating pump and white vinegar, provides effective demineralization, preventing the buildup of chemicals that will impede performance.

-- At the time of the annual flush, it’s wise to check fittings for signs of corrosion and replacing what might prove necessary.
+- At the time of the annual flush, it’s wise to check fittings for signs of corrosion and replace what might prove necessary.

 Even after reading this propane tankless water heater primer, you may still want more information about the technical aspects of these devices.
 Here, some of the most frequently asked questions are addressed.